Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from community practices_.

-__Description__: Use of space inappropriately handles extreme difference or similarity in the data.
-Both extreme statistical differences and similarities can produce unreadable DXs.
-If DX elements are squished into margins due to outliers or together by too much similarity, this fails.
-DX must automatically handle these issues or else it must be made clear to the user through annotations what is happening.
-If data is dynamic or producing automatic annotations is not possible, then DX must provide a way for the user to sort, divide, or filter the DX space on their own.
+__Description__: Use of space should appropriately handle extreme difference or similarity in the data.
+Both extreme quantitative differences and similarities can produce unreadable charts.
+If chart elements are squished into margins due to outliers or together by too much similarity, this fails.
+Chart must automatically handle these issues or else it must be made clear to the user through annotations what is happening.
+If data is dynamic or producing automatic annotations is not possible, then chart must provide a way for the user to sort, divide, or filter the chart space on their own.

 __Good example__: [https://towardsdatascience.com/data-visualisation-principles-part-1-white-space-text-and-colour-13f520f90ce9](https://towardsdatascience.com/data-visualisation-principles-part-1-white-space-text-and-colour-13f520f90ce9)